department-of-veterans-affairs/vagov-content/pages/life-insurance/file-a-claim-rewrite.md

 <br>

-If you’re filing a claim for a <strong>Reservist or National Guard member or a service member who was released from active duty before their death</strong>, you must include the following documentation with your claim:
+To file a claim for a Reservist or National Guard member or a service member who was not on active duty when they died, <strong>you must include the following documentation with your claim:</strong>

 - Copy of the death certificate (or a photocopy), <strong>and</strong>
 - DD Form 214, Certificate of Release or Discharge from Active Duty, <strong>or</strong>